-- To complain about the quality or quantity of the benefit due - To appeal in case of its refusal - To hold those responsible for the design, administration and implementation of the social assistance scheme accountable.
+- Request the provision of a benefit that is due according to the law - To complain about the quality or quantity of the benefit due - To appeal in case of its refusal - To hold those responsible for the design, administration and implementation of the social assistance scheme accountable.

 In some countries the normal courts of law are used; in others special social security or social assistance tribunals are established; yet others use arrangements which exist under the labour law.
-More details can also be found within # MODULE ADM and # MODULE M&E.

 It is a crucial component of access to justice and the protection of the rights of social assistance clients that they have access to adequate complaints and appeal mechanisms.
-The comparative evidence, supported by standards and guidelines emanating from the ILO, indicates that a clear distinction has to be drawn between two stages of resolution of social security and social assistance disputes.
+The comparative evidence, supported by standards and guidelines emanating from the International Labour Organisation (ILO), indicates that a clear distinction has to be drawn between two stages of resolution of social security and social assistance disputes.
 This implies that:

-- A complaining applicant or beneficiary should be able to access the review procedure within the social protection institution that decided on the issue in the first place. - Thereafter, if the applicant or beneficiary still feels aggrieved and the matter/dispute remains unresolved, he/she should have access to a higher level independent appeal body.

-These 'internal' and 'external' adjudication bodies should be institutionally and structurally separate and independent of each other.47
+- A complaining applicant or beneficiary should be able to access the review procedure within the social protection institution that decided on the issue in the first place. - Thereafter, if the applicant or beneficiary still feels aggrieved and the matter/dispute remains unresolved, he/she should have access to a higher level independent appeal body. - These 'internal' and 'external' adjudication bodies should be institutionally and structurally separate and independent of each other.